mraiser/newbound/README.md

 JavaScript support is enabled by default and requires no additional configuration.

 ## Python Support
 Python support is enabled by default.
 You must install Python3 in the local environment first.
+Maintaining state in Python requires the flowlang native library.
+If you would like to maintain state between call, follow the directions below for "Flow Support" and choose "Option 2".

 ## Rust Support
-**NOTE:** Rust support in Newbound depends on  files that are generated the first time you run Newbound, so compiling a fresh install will fail. **Run Newbound at least once before trying to compile the Rust binaries.**  Maintaining state in Rust requires the flowlang native library.
+**NOTE:** Rust support in Newbound depends on  files that are generated the first time you run Newbound, so compiling a fresh install will fail. **Run Newbound at least once before trying to compile the Rust binaries.**
-If you would like to maintain state between call, follow the directions below for "Flow Support" and choose "Option 2".

     ./newbound.sh

+To enable support for the Rust language you will need to compile the Newbound rust binaries from inside the directory where you installed Newbound.

+    cargo build --release

+Maintaining state in Rust requires the flowlang native library.
+If you would like to maintain state between calls, follow the directions below for "Flow Support" and choose "Option 2".

 ## Flow Support
 Newbound supports the use of the Flow language for back-end commands.
 While the Flow